jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
 This is a simple example of how you run native code.
-You have to postMessage from the web process over to the main process, stringify and parse your data across the bridge, then run your native code.
+You have to postMessage from the web process over to the main process, stringifying and parsing your data across the bridge, then run your native code.

 Sending back a response is even more complicated.
-You can implement a Response Stream using Message Channels.
+You can implement a Response Stream using Message Channels, or there's some libraries to wrap it up.
 But that's a whole complex thing for what should just be calling a function.
 -->

 ---